 The walled garden is part of our private gardens and we have a small organic fruit orchard and vegetable plot here.
 All our garden waste is either composted or used to provide heating for our own house.

 We like to encourage our guests to minimise their carbon footprint, and therefore make it easy to stay with us without a car.
-We will pick up anyone from the station, supply towels for free, and of course you can hire a bike locally to be ready for you when you arrive.
+We will usually be able to pick up anyone from the station with your luggage (just a mile away), and of course you can hire a bike locally to be ready for you when you arrive.
 Our local grocers will drop off your grocery order, both before you come, and whenever you do a big shop while you are with us.
 Public transport timetables are in the folders.

-Our carbon footprint for the business is 52 tCO2.
-For a week’s booking this is 0.21 tCO2.
+Our carbon footprint for the business is 8.95 tCO2 (down from 80tCO2 before our works).
+So for a week’s stay your accommodation footprint is exceptionally low at 0.03 tCO2.
 If you are travelling 300 miles by car for your holiday (36 miles per gallon) then you need to add 0.1 tCO2 to this for your holiday’s carbon impact.

 The energy consumption per m2 is 103 kWh per annum, which compares to a typical house of 200 kWh p.a.